 The low capacity 1 TB flash module allows the FlashSystem 840 to be configured in capacity points as low as 2 TB in protected RAID 5 mode.
 Coupled with 10 GB iSCSI, the FlashSystem is positioned to bring extreme performance to small and medium-sized businesses (SMB) and growth markets.

-Fortunately flash storage has come along and closed the gap between the other improvements in server technology and storage.
-Using IBM® FlashSystem™ 840 provides value that goes beyond those benefits that are seen on disk-based arrays.
-These benefits include better user experience, server and application consolidation, development cycle reduction, application scalability, data center foot-print savings, and improved price performance economics.
+Implementing the IBM FlashSystem® 840 provides value that goes beyond those benefits that are seen on disk-based arrays.
+These benefits include better user experience, server and application consolidation, development cycle reduction, application scalability, data center footprint savings, and improved price performance economics.

-Also discussed are product integration scenarios running FlashSystem 840 with IBM SAN Volume Controller, as well as IBM PureFlex™ System and IBM Storwize® V7000 consideration when integrating with FlashSystem 840.
-We also describe best practice guidance for your FlashSystem environment with IBM 16 Gbps b-type products and features, focusing on Fibre Channel design.
+Also described are product integration scenarios running the IBM FlashSystem 840 with the IBM SAN Volume Controller, and the IBM Storwize® family of products such V7000, V5000 and the V3700, as well as considerations when integrating with the IBM FlashSystem 840.
+The preferred practice guidance is provided for your FlashSystem environment with IBM 16 Gbps b-type products and features, focusing on Fibre Channel design.

-This IBM Redbooks publication is intended for pre- and post-sales technical support professionals and storage administrators, and for anyone who wants to understand and learn how to implement this new and exciting technology.
+This book is intended for pre-sales and post-sales technical support professionals and storage administrators, and for anyone who wants to understand and learn how to implement this technology.

 Table of contents

 Chapter 2.
 IBM FlashSystem 840 architecture

 Chapter 4.
 Installation and configuration